uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 }
 ```

 All the attributes on the above JSON example are currently required by SUMA to properly create the entries on the DB.
-Since we don't know the real hardware used to virtualize the instances, those values like `ramMb`, `cpuMhz`, `totalCpuCores`, `totalCpuSockets` have been faked to 0.
-As mentioned before, with some adaptations in the Java side we could not require those values (like for KUBERNETES).
+Since we don't know the real hardware used to virtualize the instances (node info), those values like `ramMb`, `cpuMhz`, `totalCpuCores`, `totalCpuSockets` have been faked to 0.
+As mentioned before, with some adaptations in the Java side we could not require those values (similar to the KUBERNETES case).

 NOTE: All the "vms" that belongs to the same "Virtual Host Manager", are considered in the same "Virtualization group" for subscription matching.
-In the case of Public Clouds, this means a different "Virtual Host Manager" needs to be added for each one of the "Zones" of the particular Public Cloud provider where we want gather virtual instances.
+In the case of Public Clouds, this means a customer needs to add a different "Virtual Host Manager" in SUSE Manager for each one of the "zones" of the particular Public Cloud provider where customer wants to gather virtual instances.
+The "Terms & Conditions" explicitly mentions grouping by "Public Cloud zone" (and not account).
+Therefore, a customer using i.a.
+AWS will need to create as many "Virtual Host Manager" on SUSE Manager as "zones" they want to gather.
+Then each one of those "Virtual Host Manager" is considered as independent Virtualization Group for "1-2 subscriptions" matching.

 ## Add new Virtual Instance Types to the DB
-New virtual instance types would be needed on the `rhnVirtualInstanceType` database table, these would be `azure`, `aws`, `gce` and `generic` to indicate the type of the instance.
+New virtual instance types would be needed on the `rhnVirtualInstanceType` database table, these would be `azure`, `aws` and `gce` to indicate the type of the instance.

-Also, it's necessary to add new types of CPU Arch ("rhnCpuArch" DB table) and "Server Arch" ("rhnServerArch") to allow those new types of systems.
-We could adding one type per public cloud provider, i.a. aws, azure, etc, or maybe go with a generic type called `public_cloud`.
+Also, keep in mind that on Public Clouds we don't really know the architecture of the node that is running the Virtual Instances (we only know the arch of the VM itself) so it might be necessary to add new types of CPU Arch ("rhnCpuArch" DB table) and "Server Arch" ("rhnServerArch") to allow those new types of systems.
+We could add one type per public cloud provider, i.a. aws, azure, etc, or maybe go with a generic type called `cloud`.

 An important thing is also to add the corresponding entry to `rhnServerServerGroupArchCompat` database table to allow `FOREIGN_ENTITLEMENT` to be assigned to any of these new architectures.